Knox County Health Department Records

 Abstract

-This collection houses vital statistics reports, photographs, slides, budgets, scrapbooks, and other materials documenting over a century of health care in Knoxville and Knox County, Tennessee.
-The bulk of the material is composed of news articles collected in scrapbooks dating from 1931 to 1991 and vital statistics showing Knoxville, Knox County, and Tennessee between 1909 and 1996.
+This collection documents the Knox County Health Department during most of the 20th century.
+It includes material like vital statistic reports, notes, photographs, scrapbooks, slides, disease studies, publications, and administrative files.
+The bulk of the collection is composed of news articles collected in scrapbooks dating from 1931 to 1991 and vital statistics showing Knoxville, Knox County, and Tennessee between 1909 and 1996.

 Biographical/Historical Note